 What Does an Oil Analysis Tell You?

 An engine oil analysis reveals if anything is in the oil of your engine that shouldn’t be.
-Common culprits that can cause problems include antifreeze, dirt, or gasoline, which could leak into your engine if something isn’t working correctly, as well as small flecks of metal which may wear off the engine over time.
+Common culprits that can cause problems include antifreeze, dirt, or gasoline, which could leak into your engine if something isn’t working correctly, as well as small flecks of metal that may wear off the engine over time.
 Oil analysis also includes checking whether or not the air and oil filters are functioning correctly.

 The analysis will also measure the oil’s “vital signs”–just like a nurse would for a patient–including alkalinity levels, detergent levels, and additive levels.
 If the oil is hotter than it should be or is perhaps contaminated, those problems will also show up.

 How Do I Know If the Test Results Are Good or Bad?

 Whether you order a kit online or at a dealership, there will generally be a section detailing both the actual numeric results of the analysis and a section on how you should interpret those results.
-If you’re not sure, a reputable auto body shop might probably help you out for free–especially if it leads to more business for them.
+If you’re not sure, a reputable auto repair shop might probably help you out for free–especially if it leads to more business for them.